quackbarc/garyc-sketch-tweaks/README.md

 #### noz.rip

+* Added garyc.me's stats bar at the top of the gallery (optional).
 * Fixed canvas' box shadow causing a white border around it.
 * The booru form's tags and ratings for a sketch would be kept, even if you switch out of the sketch.
 * The booru form won't be shown on unavailable sketches.